Teaching License & Required Testing

-Required Testing & Nevada Department of Education
+Nevada Department of Education Information

-- Elementary (K—8) | Elementary Education: Instructional Practice and Applications (PDF) (Computer) | 5015
+- Elementary License: Elementary Education: Instructional Practice and Applications

-Nevada School Law, Nevada Constitution, & U.S. Constitution
+Nevada School Law, Nevada Constitution, & U.S. Constitution:

-The Nevada Department of Education and Sierra Nevada College require that all teacher licensure candidates pass an exam or course equivalency for Nevada School Law, Nevada Constitution, and United States Constitution.
-Sierra Nevada College offers a Nevada School Law, Nevada Constitution, and United States Constitution course each semester at a discounted tuition rate.
-Please see the Teacher Education course schedule for course dates and times.
+All students must pass an exam or course equivalency for Nevada School Law, Nevada Constitution, and United States Constitution.
+Sierra Nevada College offers this course each semester at a discounted tuition rate.
+Please see the course schedule for course dates and times.

 For more information on required testing visit the Praxis Education Testing Nevada Requirements webpage.

 Applying: visit the Nevada Dept. of Education Application Page for the application, a checklist, and requirement information.
 An official transcript will be required.

 Time Required: in Northern Nevada it usually takes two weeks or less, after application, to receive your license.
 In Southern Nevada it can take up to 12-14 weeks.

 Provisional Licenses: if you have passed student teaching but have not passed all required tests you are eligible to apply for a provisional three-year non-renewable teaching license.